Monnoroch/ColorHighlighter/README.md

 #ColorHighlighter

 _ColorHighlighter is a plugin for the Sublime Text 2 and 3, which unobtrusively previews hexadecimal color values by underlaying the selected hex codes.
-Also, plugin adds color picker to easily modify colors._
+Also, plugin adds color picker and color format converter to easily modify colors._

 ![Description](http://i.imgur.com/aRtd2jf.png)